sonic-net/SONiC/doc/BGP/BGP-aggregate-address.md

 ## Requirements
 User can add or remove aggregated address via editing config DB, and there are parameters to control the aggregation and route announcement behavior.

+User can use the show command to check aggregated address on device.

 ## High Level Design
 First we introduce the config DB extension which define the feature scope and parameters we have.